Ennar1991/ZydDash/BLE_Telemetry.md

 * ePowerFun app

 ## BLE telemetry
-The scooter exposes two custom services, I will separate them into 'high level data' and 'low level data'.
+The scooter exposes two custom services.
+I will separate them into 'high level data' and 'low level data'.
 Both services are split into two characteristics, one for writing a request and one for reading back the result.

 ### High level data service
 UUID beginning with 0000f2f0

 Char 1 (Client-transmit F2F1) UUID beginning with: 0000f2f1

 Char 1 (Client-receive F2F2) UUID beginning with: 0000f2f2

 I have found the following commands to work:
 * AT+PWD[123456]